lijunle/Vsxmd/Vsxmd/Vsxmd.md

 ##### Summary

-Initializes a new instance of the [RemarksUnit](#T-Vsxmd-Units-RemarksUnit 'Vsxmd.Units.RemarksUnit')class.
+Initializes a new instance of the [RemarksUnit](#T-Vsxmd-Units-RemarksUnit 'Vsxmd.Units.RemarksUnit') class.

 ##### Parameters